My Whole30 Meal Plan, Week 1

 Lunch – salad with chicken breast and a variety of veggies, olives, and topped with salsa

-Snack – shakeology with spinach, water, and mint extract (I could use the extra shakeology to flush toxins)
+Snack – Chocolage Shakeology with spinach, water, and mint extract (I could use the extra shakeology to flush toxins)

 Dinner – baked curry porkchops, shredded cabbage/carrots/romaine salad topped with avocado and paleo dressing